 At almost a $7 difference, you could have earned $13,440 more if, instead, you saw patients than sat in the car.

 It will take some negotiation and convincing.
 For example, we often tell our managers and schedulers that we could increase productivity if we stayed within a 20-mile area.
 Usually, they are receptive because they are in the business of visiting patients, not paying licensed clinicians to drive around in circles.

 Pamper your car

 In-home health, your car is your call center, cafeteria, office, and best friend.
 If it breaks down in the middle of a shift, you’re kind of screwed.
-To pinch pennies (being lazy), I found myself deferring routine maintenance and repair that my car needs.
+To pinch pennies (being lazy), I deferred routine maintenance and repair that my car needs.
 Hoping that all the blinking lights will eventually calm down.
 Bad idea!

 Neglecting car maintenance like oil changes will cause more expensive damages to your car, like needing a new engine.
 But, on the other hand, being cheap about care, like running on worn-out tires, could also put you and others in danger.
 So instead, stay on top of routine maintenance by taking your car to your trusted mechanic.
 This way, your best friend remains ready to work for as long as you need to.

 Take advantage of pre-tax savings.

-Pre-tax accounts such as 401(K), 403(b), traditional I.R.A.s, and H.S.A.s lets you save a portion of your paycheck before being taxed.
+Pre-tax accounts such as 401(K), 403(b), traditional I.R.A.s, and H.S.A.s let you save a portion of your paycheck before taxes.
 This effectively lowers your taxable income.
 In addition, it benefits home health clinicians who typically owe more taxes because of the higher wages and for working so freaking much!